 All sybil resistance methods can be circumvented.
 The most common workaround is smurfing: creating multiple accounts and distributing funds across them to participate by proxy.
 These methods increase friction and cost for attackers but will not stop determined actors with sufficient resources.

-VII.
+VIII.
 Tokenomics Benchmarks

 Reference ranges for allocations, vesting, and pricing.